 Many Fed policymakers are scheduled to give testimonies throughout the week to hint at any possible upcoming monetary policy changes which could move the USD around.
 The Fed Chair Powell is set to speak in webinars in front of the Senate Banking Committee and the House Financial Services Committee.
 Other important members to look out for is Fed’s Williams, Bowman and Clarida.

 A Gross Domestic Product (GDP) report is a measure of the size and health of a country’s economy over a period of time.
 The figure sums up the country’s performance in terms of trade, consumer activity, government spending and investment during a particular period.

-Analysts are expecting to see a slower 2.6% expansion following an impressive 6.7% growth figure previously.
+Analysts are expecting to see no change in growth following last months 0.4% expansion.
 Weaker job growth and rising price levels likely kept consumer spending in check, even as businesses slowly resume normal operations.
-The Atlanta Fed GDP model is pointing to a meager 0.5% growth figure, so a downside surprise could be likely.

 Australia is scheduled to print its Q3 GDP report midweek and analysts are expecting to see a softer pace of growth compared to the earlier 0.7% expansion.
 Australia did go into lockdown amongst its major cities in the past quarter, likely limiting business and consumer activity once again.
 A weaker than expected reading will likely mean more downside for the AUD while a stronger reading could encourage tightening expectations and boost the currency.

 Every month, the Organisation of Petroleum Exporting Countries (OPEC) and the Joint Ministerial Monitoring Committee (JMMC) have a meeting to discuss the outlook of Oil and its performance.
 OPEC aims to control the price of oil by adjusting supply volumes.
 If its members want to increase the price of oil, they can revise their production quotas downwards to limit supply.